akauppi/GroundLevel-firebase-es/README.md

 >Both of the above mentioned services can be replaced, of course, if you already are familiar with certain CI/CD and have certain operational monitoring in place.
 But these make good defaults.

 ## Folder structure

 ```
 ├── ci                   # all CI/CD setup
 ├── DEVS                 # notes about developing the repo (optional)
 ├── firebase-ci-builder.sub # sub-repo for the Docker image
+├── first                # tools for manual deployment
 ├── packages
-│   ├── app
+│   ├── app              # front-end logic and looks
-│   ├── app-deploy-ops
+│   ├── app-deploy-ops   # front-end ops hardening
-│   └── backend
+│   └── backend          # Firestore Security Rules, Cloud Functions
 └── tools                # common scripts to the `packages`
 ```

 The three `packages` and `ci` each contain their own documentation.